 Project Management

 In fulfilling ITU's dual responsibility as a United Nations specialized agency and executing agency for implementing telecommunication/ICT development projects under the United Nations development system or other funding arrangements, ITU‑D offers, organizes and coordinates technical cooperation assistance through regional initiatives and projects.
+ITU-D also undertakes monitoring and reporting of these regional initiatives and projects.

 Strengthened project management capacity and implementation will ensure alignment with broader strategic plans and development outcomes, while introducing improved methods, tools, and practices to enhance the efficiency, effectiveness, and accountability of project planning, execution, monitoring, and completion.